nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_document_profiles.md

 ## ITK eDischarge FHIR Document Bundle ##

-FHIR resource profiles combined to support eDischarge (inpatient discharge summary) FHIR Documents.
+The document bundle is a collection of FHIR resource profiles combined to support eDischarge (inpatient discharge summary) FHIR Documents.

 The Bundle consists of the following FHIR Resource Profiles.